-Sunflower: a message of hope by Jacqui You can read more about cognitive rehabilitation research by Clicking here About this guide My Life, My Goals has been created by people with dementia, with input from researchers.
-We want this guide to give you hope: - Hope that there are ways of managing any difficulties - Hope that there are solutions to problems - Hope that you can live a good life with dementia This guide has been created as part of a research project about 'cognitive rehabilitation' carried out at the University of Exeter.
+Sunflower: a message of hope by Jacqui

+You can read more about cognitive rehabilitation research by visiting https://bit.ly/3d9zv8a

+About this guide

+My Life, My Goals has been created by people with dementia, with input from researchers.

+We want this guide to give you hope:

+- Hope that there are ways of managing any difficulties - Hope that there are solutions to problems - Hope that you can live a good life with dementia This guide has been created as part of a research project about 'cognitive rehabilitation' carried out at the University of Exeter.
 This guide is full of our ideas to help you think about your goals.
 A goal reflects your desires and wishes.
 What makes your heart sing or brings joy to your life?
 What simple changes could make your life easier?
 This guide will help you, step-by-step, try to achieve your goals and create YOUR own plan.
 Best wishes Allison, Chris, Dave, Emily, Jacqui, Keith, Ken, Roy and Sue Meet the team...

 How to use this guide We hope this guide is easy to use and inspires you to work on your own goals.
 You do not have to read this guide from beginning to end.
 Some of the sections may be more relevant.
 Each section is colour coded.
 We hope this helps you to return to the information you find most helpful.
-There are also short films that accompany this written guide - you will see this symbol and a link to take you to the films.
-The films will open up in another 'window'.
-You will need to come back to this guide after you have watched a film.
+There are also short films that accompany this written guide - you will see this symbol (😭) and a internet link to the films.
+This is the symbol where there is an internet link

 Some sections have task boxes like this.
 A task for you: